 Permitting byelaws provide the Authority with a flexible, adaptive approach to management and has become the chosen model when legislation is required.
-The new permitting byelaws can replace multiple legacy byelaws related to a particular activity.
-Another immediate advantage of permit-based byelaws is that it provides the D&S IFCA with a known number of fishers involved in a particular fishing activity.
-The application process captures the details of fishers.
+The new permitting byelaws can replace multiple legacy byelaws related to a fishing activity.
+Another immediate advantage of permit-based byelaws is that it provides the D&S IFCA with a known number of fishers involved in a fishing activity.
+The application process enables D&S IFCA to collate the details of fishers.
 The resulting data base allows for direct communication with all permit holders.